 When used properly, the Python Matrix API can be significantly faster than the traditional Model.addConstr() process.
 When using the Python Matrix API, it is essential to use the matrix in order to model the whole model at once, i.e., state the constraints as \(Ax \leq b\).
 The matrix API is currently not designed to perform matrix/vector operations efficiently (although it is possible, see the Knowledge Base section on the Python Matrix API).

 - Memory: If your machine doesn't have adequate memory, some disk-swapping may occur, which can lead to slower performance.
-To monitor memory usage, use the Activity Monitor on a Mac or Task Manager on a Windows machine, or the top command on Linux.
+To monitor memory usage, use the Activity Monitor on a Mac, Task Manager on a Windows machine, or the top command on Linux.

 - Helper functions: Sometimes, performance bottlenecks may be caused by user-defined helper functions.